Reviews

 • Tubing can soften in heat

 Setting up this HIRALIY drip irrigation system was a breeze.
 We appreciated the included user manual and QR code for video instructions.
-The kit comes with 50 feet of tubing, a brass splitter, and various connectors and emitters – everything needed to get started.
+The brass splitter is a standout feature.

 Carpathen Easy-Connect Garden Drip System